-- A. During the term of this agreement the City shall make the following contributions for regular status employees toward the payment of premiums on group health insurance plans: - 1.
-Effective the first paycheck in December 2021 for January 2022premiums, December 2022 for January 2023, December 2023 for January 2024 and December 2024 for January 2025 premiums, any increase in health insurance premiums will be divided equally between the City and employees.
-This provision shall not apply to individuals with employee only coverage until the premium exceeds \$645. - 2.
-The parties shall meet and confer over any changes to the health benefits within the scope of bargaining as a result of the Affordable Care Act as established by Federal Law.

-- B. The provision above does not apply to those pay periods when premium contributions are not made (i.e., the last payday in those months which contain three (3) paydays). - C. The City guarantees that retiree insurance coverage will be offered during the term of the MOU, if available from the City's insurance carrier.
+- 4. Effective the first paycheck in December 2019 for January 2020 premiums, any increase in health insurance premiums will be divided equally between the City and employees.
+This provision shall not apply to individuals with employee only coverage until the premium exceeds the amount of the City's monthly contribution. - The parties shall meet and confer over any changes to the health benefits within the scope of bargaining as a result of the Affordable Care Act as established by Federal Law. - B. The provision above does not apply to those pay periods when premium contributions are not made (i.e., the last payday in those months which contain three (3) paydays). - C. The City guarantees that retiree insurance coverage will be offered during the term of the MOU, if available from the City's insurance carrier.